sociocracyforall/Creative-Commons-library/README.rst

 Governance and communication
 ----------------------------

 The Creative Commons Circle is a helping circle that SoFA created to facilitate this project.
 The current members of this helping circle are CJ O'Reilly and John L. Clark.
-We invite you to join us in discussing this project on `the Creative Commons Helping Circle Google Group <https://groups.google.com/a/sociocracyforall.org/g/creative.commons.helping.circle>`_.
-We also welcome you to use the GitHub tools here (such as `issues <https://github.com/sociocracyforall/Creative-Commons-library/issues>`_ and `pull requests <https://github.com/sociocracyforall/Creative-Commons-library/pulls>`_) to communicate with us and the community about your vision for the future of this library.
+We welcome you to use the GitHub tools here (such as `issues <https://github.com/sociocracyforall/Creative-Commons-library/issues>`_ and `pull requests <https://github.com/sociocracyforall/Creative-Commons-library/pulls>`_) to communicate with us and the community about your vision for the future of this library.

 The books and other materials
 -----------------------------